Do you want to live a happier and more fulfilled life?

 Go back and read your previous entries.

-After a few weeks of writing in it regularly, you have a powerful and lasting proof of everything good and positive.
+After a few weeks of writing in it regularly, you have powerful and lasting proof of everything good and positive.

 It will be a great resource to lift your mood and increase your contentment on days when it’s hard to feel happy otherwise.

-Pay what you want to get my Gratitude Journal with 10 amazing thought-provoking prompts to help get you started on your gratitude journey!
+to help get you started on your gratitude journey!